HELL IN HEAVEN? HEAVEN IN HELL? (A-3)

 It was a custom in ancient times to erase the names in a city’s register of those who had died, even those with criminal convictions.
 Or in the case of the churches, to erase the names from their registers of those who fell away, had committed crimes, got excommunicated, etc.

-These hypocritical church members “have a name” that they are “alive”, but in reality they “are dead” because they never had a spiritual re-birth.
-(Revelation 3:1) They were not real believers (or overcomers).
-For them it is just a shell game – a going-through-the-motions exercise for mere gain.
-As a result, even though enrolled in a church’s registry book, as far as the Book of Life is concerned, they are “blotted out”; their names were not written (or re-written) in the Book because, despite being a member of a church, they had not actually come to Christ.
+For them their religious observance was just a going-through-the-motions exercise for mere gain.
+As a result, even though enrolled in a church’s registry book, as far as the Book of Life is concerned, they are “blotted out”; their names were not written (or re-written) in the Book because, despite being a member of a church, even “born again”, they were not the kind of overcomers whose faithfulness could be rewarded lavishly.

 Leave a Reply